Fresh Fruit Pizza

 - Line a sieve or small colander with three layers of 100-percent-cotton cheesecloth or a clean paper coffee filter.
 Suspend lined sieve or colander over a bowl.
 (Or use a yogurt strainer.)
 Spoon yogurt into sieve, colander, or yogurt strainer.
 Cover with plastic wrap.
 Refrigerate for at least 24 hours.
 Remove from refrigerator.
 Discard liquid.
 Transfer yogurt cheese to a small bowl.
 Stir in the 1-1/2 teaspoons honey and the vanilla.
 Cover and chill until needed.

 - Preheat oven to 375 degrees F. Lightly coat two 4x2-inch rectangular tart pans with nonstick cooking spray; set aside.
+For crust:

 - In a medium bowl, combine flour, oats, brown sugar, and flaxseeds.
 Stir in canola oil and milk.
 Stir just until mixture comes together.
 Press mixture evenly into prepared pans.
 Bake for 12 to 14 minutes or until lightly browned.
 Cool in pans on a wire rack.